 MONDAYS 7:30-9:30 PM (FIVE MEETINGS)

 - Where: University of Washington campus in Seattle.

 - Tuition: $125 for general public; $120 for UW (plus $10 registration fee)

 - Driving directions will be emailed.
 Sign up now using the Take Class link below.

-In this fun, four-week Seattle writing class, students will learn about the elements of short story writing; get practice coming up with stories of their own; and have opportunities to get feedback about their writings from the instructor and others.
+In this fun, five-week Seattle writing class, students will learn about the elements of short story writing; get practice coming up with stories of their own; and have opportunities to get feedback about their writings from the instructor and others.
 You’ll also learn how to copyright your writings, strategies for getting published, and ways to make money as a writer.
 The focus in the class is on developing our skills and learning to let the process happen easily and spontaneously.
 Instructor: Nils Osmar

 “I liked the combination of handouts, presentation, discussion, and reading student writing for feedback.
 The combination of all of these separate tools helped reinforce concepts and make each two hour session productive and varied.
 Nils makes the classroom comfortable for people at all levels.” – J.F., Bellevue (scroll down for more student comments)